 Understanding the differences between chamber studies and laboratory studies is crucial for relating laboratory data to the real world.
 Laboratory and field studies of multifunctional hydroperoxides and their oxidation products in high NOx (urban) and low NOx (pristine) environments are relevant because urban oxidation products of ISOPOOH like Methyl Vinyl Ketone (MVK) and Methacrolein (MACR) are significantly more volatile than ISOPOOH or the pristine oxidation products such as Isoprene Epoxydiols (IEPOX) (Bernhammer et al., 2017).
 Additionally, these processes affect atmospheric OH reactivity and the formation of ozone (Kaiser et al., 2016).
 The differences between urban and pristine processes for the oxidation of multifunctional organic hydroperoxides demonstrate the importance of understanding exactly how ambient NOx concentrations affect these mechanisms.
 Chamber studies on the oxidation of ISOPOOH reveal that in humid conditions there is a catalytic conversion of two ISOPOOH isomers into MVK and MACR on the stainless-steel surfaces of chambers (Bernhammer et al., 2017).
 This conversion of ISOPOOH into two urban oxidation products could greatly influence models which attempt to predict the yields of urban and pristine products at observed NOx levels.
 Analyzing the conversion of ISOPOOH to urban oxidation products and adjusting models to account for this conversion in chamber and field studies will greatly improve their accuracy.

-This project uses the Framework for 0-D Atmospheric Modeling (F0AM) to estimate the effect of photochemical surface reactions, such as the conversion of pristine ISOPOOH oxidation products, and adjusts models to better predict concentrations of organic hydroperoxides and their oxidation products.
-Previously performed chamber and field studies provide the data being used to evaluate these atmospheric models.
-Models for the southeastern United States are adjusted first, and these adjustments will also be applied to data sets from forests in the Amazon and western United States in order to evaluate the importance of these surface processes in different conditions.
+This project used the Framework for 0-D Atmospheric Modeling (F0AM) to estimate the effect of photochemical surface reactions, such as the conversion of pristine ISOPOOH oxidation products, and adjusted models to better predict concentrations of organic hydroperoxides and their oxidation products.
+Previously performed chamber and field studies provided the data being used to evaluate these atmospheric models.
+Models for the southeastern United States were adjusted first, and these adjustments were also applied to data sets from forests in the Amazon and western United States to evaluate the importance of these surface processes in different conditions.